 4. Don’t Lose Touch

 An intelligent email strategy is a great way to keep you front of mind with customers so they will come back to your site.
 You can send one thanking them for the purchase or asking for a review, then follow up down the road with emails that advertise special sales or discounts on items targeted for the recipient.
-Again, this is an initiative where it pays to work with an expert ecommerce retail partner.
+Again, this is an initiative where it pays to work with an expert e-commerce retail partner.
+Additionally, leveraging product image enhancement techniques can make your email content more engaging, encouraging higher open rates and better customer retention.

 5. Make a Problem Work to Your Advantage